- Known Shipper

 - Shipping Live Shellfish

 Because of the delicate nature of live shellfish such as crab, shipments must be packed carefully in approved containers and clearly marked with "This Side Up" labels.
-Alaska Airlines will only accept live shellfish for carriage at shipper's risk, declared value or insurance will cover actual lost pieces only.
+We will only accept live shellfish for carriage at shipper's risk, declared value or insurance will cover actual lost pieces only.

 We require the following additional safeguards when shipping live crab: